lorainelab/integrated-genome-browser/optionalPlugins/igb-command-socket/README.md

-#IGB Command Socket
+# IGB Command Socket

+The IGB Command Socket App opens up a socket on port 7084 for receiving scripting commands.
+This feature can be useful for orchestrating IGB scripting commands for bash scripts or for interfacing with languages like R.

-##Example Bash Script for looping through a list of genomic coordinates and exporting an image from the Integrated Genome Browser using the 'Command Socket' plugin
+Example Bash Script for looping through a list of genomic coordinates and exporting an image from the Integrated Genome Browser using the 'Command Socket' plugin

 ```bash
 #!/bin/sh